-(1) Loan-to-value is calculated using BC Assessment values and appraisals that are prepared by members of the Appraisal Institute of Canada.

-(2) All current mortgages are for a term of less than 12 months.
+- (1) Loan-to-value is calculated using BC Assessment values and appraisals that are prepared by members of the Appraisal Institute of Canada. - (2) All current mortgages are for a term of less than 12 months. - (3) The original Mortgage became due in June 2016.
+The Mortgage has continued on the stated terms on a month-to-month basis since the original due date. - (4) The Loan was made to Zenterra Murrayville TitleCo Ltd. of which Manpreet Gill and Kulbir Johal are sole directors.

-(3) The Loan was made to Sandy Johal.
-Mrs. Johal is the spouse of Kulbir Johal, who owns more than 10% of the Class B shares of the Corporation.

-(4) The Loan was made to Zenterra Murrayville TitleCo Ltd. of which Manpreet Gill and Kulbir Johal are sole directors.
 Mr. Gill is a director and Vice President of the Corporation and a director of the Manager.
-Mr. Johal owns more than 10% of the Class B shares of the Corporation.

-(5) The Loan was made to 1083803 BC Ltd. of which Manpreet Gill and Kulbir Johal are directors along with another party.
+Mr. Johal owns more than 10% of the Class B shares of the Corporation. - (5) The Loan was made to 2481 176 St. Holdings Ltd. of which Manpreet Gill and Kulbir Johal are sole directors.
 Mr. Gill is a director and Vice President of the Corporation and a director of the Manager.
 Mr. Johal owns more than 10% of the Class B shares of the Corporation.

-(6) The Loan was made to Zenterra Developments of which Manpreet Gill and Kulbir Johal are directors.
-Mr. Gill is a director and Vice President of the Corporation and a director of the Manager.
-Mr. Johal owns more than 10% of the Class B shares of the Corporation.

 The Corporation's dividends are paid annually and are not guaranteed.
-The returns will fluctuate from yearto-year mainly due to the Corporation's ability to deploy its capital and avoid losses on its Mortgage portfolio.
+The returns will fluctuate from year-to-year mainly due to the Corporation's ability to deploy its capital and avoid losses on its Mortgage portfolio.
 The Corporation's ability to deploy its capital is influenced by the state of the Western Canadian private Mortgage market.
 The Western Canadian private Mortgage market is influenced by factors such as the price of real estate, interest rates, lending competition for private Mortgages, employment conditions and general economic activity.
 The Corporation's return history is as follows:

 Year Annualized Return

 2009 10.77%

 2010 10.06%

 2011 8.95%

 2012 8.37%

 2013 6.65%

 2014 8.15%

 2015 8.02%

 2016 7.03%

+2017 8.43%

-Historical results are not indicative of future performance.
+^{}Historical results are not indicative of future performance.